IgnatiousVarghese/Election-Management-System/README.md

 # Election-Management-System App

 Django Election-Management-System App is a full featured voting app.
 You will have to be part of the college to use this app and to cast vote.
+Voter and Election_coordinator details should be populated in database before starting of web app.
 Once voted for a post he/she will not be able to cast vote for that post again.
 Only election coordinator can add or remove posts and candidates.
 Candidates can be choosen only from the existing voters.
 Once election is ended it shows the final result.
 Candidates can add or edit there manifesto before starting the election.
 <br>
 SQLite database is utilized for this application to strore the data of all voters, candidates, posts and other information.